Error Analysis and Solution for paraformer-zh is not registered

 # ==================== PATCH ====================

-# When PySide6's underlying check asks for the '__wrapped__' attribute,
+# When PySide6's underlying layer checks for the '__wrapped__' attribute,

 if name == '__wrapped__':